vdovmont/nats-connector/README.md

 <code>set(ENABLE_TESTS OFF CACHE BOOL "Build unit tests" FORCE)</code> OFF -> ON.
 Now you can build project again - CMake will automatically download and build necessary library (gtest) for you.
 Executable for tests should be found in the same "**build**" folder or you can access to them in VS Code Testing tab.
+Documentation for testing you can find here: https://google.github.io/googletest/reference/testing.html